Hantavirus cruise ship heads for Spain’s Canary Islands as officials race to trace victims’ contacts

 The WHO has emphasized that the outbreak does not pose a wider public health risk.
 But they are rushing to complete contact tracing, including contacting the 88 people on a flight one of the victims took before she died, to contain the outbreak.

-And while Spain’s health minister insists that the ship docking in Tenerife, one of the Canary Islands, doesn’t pose a threat to the public, Fernando Clavijo, the archipelago’s president, said Wednesday he’s opposed to the ship docking there and requested an urgent meeting with Spain’s Prime Minister Pedro Sánchez.
+And while Spain’s health minister insists that the ship docking in Tenerife doesn’t pose a threat to the public, Fernando Clavijo, the archipelago’s president, said Wednesday he’s opposed to the ship docking there and requested an urgent meeting with Spain’s Prime Minister Pedro Sánchez.
 Clavijo belongs to the conservative People’s Party, which is Sánchez’s main opposition.

 The government of the Canary Islands is not refusing to receive the vessel but “demands clear information” about it, the president’s office told CNN.